Polymyalgia rheumatica (PMR) is a condition that causes pain, stiffness and inflammation in the muscles around the shoulders, neck and hips.

 Diagnosing polymyalgia rheumatica can be difficult because the symptoms are similar to those of many other conditions, including rheumatoid arthritis.

-These conditions will need to be ruled out before polymyalgia rheumatic is diagnosed.
+These conditions will need to be ruled out before polymyalgia rheumatica is diagnosed.

 The cause of polymyalgia rheumatica is unknown, but a combination of genetic and environmental factors is thought to be responsible.

-Polymyalgia rheumatica is age-related.
+Polymyalgia rheumatica is an age-related condition.
 Most people diagnosed with it are over 70, and it's very rare in people younger than 50.
 It's also more common in women than men.